rudderlabs/rudderstack-docs/destinations/pinterest-tag.md

 * `ViewCategory`
 * `Custom`

 Apart from that if the event sent is not found in our list we pass those events and Pinterest treats them as user-defined events.
-Note, these custom events aren’t available for conversion reporting.
+Note, these events aren’t available for conversion reporting.

 ## Properties Mapping